FREQUENTLY ASKED QUESTIONS

-No, all course materials are available online.
+No. All course materials are available online and are included in the course fee.
 No textbooks are required.

-How much time can I expect to spend per week on each course?
+How much time should I plan to spend per week on each course?

-You can expect to spend an average of 8 – 10 hours per week on each CNM course.
-Many readings can be downloaded and/or printed, so actual online time is much less.
+You can expect to spend an average of 8–10 hours per week on each highly interactive CNM course.
+Many readings can be downloaded and/or printed, so actual time online can be reduced.

 How many courses can I take at one time?

-We highly recommend students participate in no more than two CNM courses at a time.
-We also recommend that first time students take only one class during their first round in order to become accustomed to the online learning experience.
+We highly recommend that you participate in no more than two CNM courses at a time.
+We also recommend that first-time students take only one class in order to become accustomed to the online learning experience.

 When are the CNM classes offered?

 Courses are scheduled at various times throughout the year to accommodate our students’ busy schedules.
-View the Certificate in Nonprofit Management course schedule.
+Visit the Schedule page for more information.

 When should I log in to the courses?

-There are no specific times or days of the week students must log on; however, students are expected to complete assignments by the due dates specified in the course syllabus.
-Students are encouraged to log in to the course Web site at least four times per week to stay on track.
+There are no specific times or days of the week that you must log on; however, you are expected to complete assignments by the due dates specified in the course syllabus.
+We encourage you to log in to the course Web site at least four times per week to stay on track.

-Am I required to come to the University at any time?
+Am I required to come to UIC at any time?

-No, CNM courses are conducted entirely online and at your convenience.
-There is no need to come to the University of Illinois at Chicago campus.
+No. CNM courses are conducted entirely online and at your convenience.
+You will not be required to come to the University of Illinois at Chicago campus.